alijafari79/alijafari79/README.md

     **Also love learning to perform some AI stuff using python and maybe integrating with other languages to empower my skill.**

-     **Using MicroControllers like AVR and Specially all kinds of Arduino boards and Electronic components to design circuits.**
+ - :fire: **Using MicroControllers like AVR and Specially all kinds of Arduino boards and Electronic components to design circuits.**
 ---

 ### :fire: My Stats :